vimalveeramani/matplotlib_tutorial/README.md

 ## Author

-This tutorial was created by [Vimal Veeramani].
+This tutorial was created by [[vimal veeramani](https://github.com/vimalveeramani)].
 If you have any questions or comments, please email me at [vimalveeramani45@gmail.com].

 ## Acknowledgements

-This tutorial was inspired by [AlmaBetter], and I would like to thank them for their work.
+This tutorial was inspired by [[AlmaBetter](https://www.almabetter.com/)], and I would like to thank them for their work.